 Ransomware as a Service

 DIY ransomware kits that would-be criminals can purchase and implement.
 One service you don’t want to deliver.
 Unfortunately there’s not a whole lot you can do about the sale of code kits online.
 What you can do?
-Protect your clients against ransomware when it attacks.
+Protect against ransomware when it attacks.